 - The essential Hyper-V configuration article is related to MCSA lab manual articles.
 In this article we will do the initial Hyper-V configuration for our Virtualization Lab in Windows 8.1, 10 or Windows Server 2012 R2 and Server 2016.

-- In Hyper-v you can connect Hyper-v machines to Internet with two methods that I’m going to explain all step by step.
-This article is for those, who knows the basic of Virtualization with Hyper-v.
+- In Hyper-v you can connect Hyper-v machines to the Internet with two methods that I’m going to explain all step by step.
+This article is for those, who know the basic of Virtualization with Hyper-v.
 If you don’t know about Hyper-v Virtualization software, I recommend you to read the previews articles of Hyper-V installation and configuration posts.

 - Virtual Hard Disk (VHD) is the hard disk format of Microsoft Hyper-v, a compatible hard disk format with Windows Server 2008 and Hyper-v server 2008.
 But in Windows Server 2012, Microsoft has changed the VHD format to VHDX, like the old file documents (.doc) to .docx.
 So here I’m going to show you how to convert VHD to VHDX using Hyper-v manager and PowerShell command line.

 We already work on MCSA Lab manual articles and it is not complete yet.
 We will add more articles related to MCSA Windows Server 2012 R2 in the future.
 Hope you find the articles helpful and suggest us to complete the MCSA Lab Manual Articles better.